ShiZhan/minidc-tutorial/packages/README.md

 # Packages cached

-Packages used in minidc experiment are all cached here.
+Packages used in minidc experiment are all cached in this folder ([download via weiyun](https://share.weiyun.com/wzoMXkis)).

 | Package | Description |
 | ------- | ----------- |